 - The amount of PCIe lanes they connect to

-As far as the physical size is concerned, PCIe slots are found in two sizes on a typical commercial motherboards, x1 size and x16 size.
+Regarding the physical size, PCIe slots are found in two dimensions on a typical commercial motherboard, x1 size, and x16 size.

-As far as the PCIe lanes are concerned, that is another story particularly with the x16 slot.
+The PCIe lanes are another story, particularly with the x16 slot.

-While an x1 slot has one PCIe lane, an x16 slot can have 16, 8 or even 4 PCIe lanes.
+While an x1 slot has one PCIe lane, an x16 space can have 16, 8, or even 4 PCIe lanes.

-A high demanding expansion card such as a graphics card requires a true x16 slot ideally – or an x16 slot with fill 16 lanes.
+A highly demanding expansion card such as a graphics card requires a real x16 slot ideally – or an x16 slot with fill 16 lanes.

-Generally, the top or the first x16 slot on a given motherboard offers the full x16 lanes.
+Generally, the top of the first x16 slot on a given motherboard offers the full x16 lanes.

-Understanding what PCIe lanes are is a great concept for PC builders.
-PCIe lanes are basically channels that carry information to and from the PCIe slots and the CPU.
+Understanding what PCIe lanes are is an excellent concept for PC builders.
+PCIe lanes are channels that carry information to and from the PCIe slots and the CPU.

 The amount of information a slot can carry scales with the amount of PCIe lanes it has.
-Therefore, a PCIe slot with 4 lanes can carry four times as much data s compared to a slot with one PCIe lane.
+Therefore, a PCIe slot with four lanes can take four times as much data s compared to a slot with one PCIe lane.

-The higher the amount of lanes a slot has, the more powerful device it can be occupied with.
+The higher the number of lanes a slot has, the more powerful its device can be occupied.

-The Amount of PCIe Slots Varies With Motherboard
+The amount of PCIe Slots Varies With the Motherboard

 Not all motherboards have a standard amount of PCIe slots.

-The amount of PCIe slot varies greatly depending upon what chipset the motherboard features as well as its form factors.
+The amount of PCIe slots varies greatly depending on what chipset the motherboard features and its form factors.

 Motherboard Form Factor and Amount of PCIe Slots

-The motherboard form factors, or its size, greatly affects the amount of PCIe slots it can have.
+The motherboard form factors, or its size, dramatically affect the amount of PCIe slots it can have.

-There are three common motherboard sizes for commercial PCs and one for workstation (EATX).
+There are three standard motherboard sizes for commercial PCs and one for workstations (EATX).

-The following table explains the purpose, size as well as the amount of PCIe slots you can expect from different form factors.
+The following table explains the purpose, size, and amount of PCIe slots you can expect from other form factors.

 Form Factor | Dimensions | Purpose | Remarks | No. PCIe Slots |